If you agree on only one thing, make it the desire to retain control over your lives.

 Control the shape of your future.

-Most importantly, because you made your own terms, mediation lasts.
+Most importantly, because you make your terms, the results last.

 80% of court-decided divorces return to court.*